 About the Authors

-Wendy L. Moss, PhD, is a licensed clinical psychologist as well as a certified school psychologist.
+Wendy L. Moss, PhD, ABPP, is a licensed clinical psychologist and a certified school psychologist.
 She has worked with children, tweens, teens, parents, and educators and has collaborated with other mental health colleagues.
 She has worked in school, hospital, clinic, residential treatment, and private practice settings.

 Dr. Moss has counseled children as young as 3 and realizes that even such young children are capable of starting their journey toward independence.

 Dr. Moss also teaches groups of children on a variety of topics ranging from social competence to mindfulness to becoming an "upstander."

 Through her book Children Don't Come With an Instruction Manual: A Teacher's Guide to Problems That Affect Learners, Dr. Moss has helped teachers understand the behaviors and emotions of children in the classroom.

 She has also authored or coauthored a variety of books for children (e.g., Being Me: A Kid's Guide to Boosting Confidence and Self-Esteem; Bounce Back: How to Be a Resilient Kid; The Tween Book: A Growing-Up Guide for the Changing You [coauthored with Donald A. Moses, MD]; The Survival Guide for Kids With Physical Disabilities and Challenges [coauthored with Susan A. Taddonio, DPT]; School Made Easier: A Kid's Guide to Study Strategies and Anxiety-Busting Tools [coauthored with Robin A. DeLuca-Acconi, LCSW]; The Survival Guide for Kids in Special Education (and Their Parents): Understanding What Special Ed Is and How It Can Help You [coauthored with Denise M. Campbell, MS]).